Dems accelerate election security push after Trump comments

 Republican Sen. James Lankford of Oklahoma said last month that talks had resumed on bipartisan Senate legislation that stalled last year.
 The White House and some Republicans said at the time that the bill, which would encourage backup paper ballots and bolstered election audits, could exert too much federal control over the states.
 McConnell declined to bring it for a vote last fall, and there are no signs he has changed his mind.

 Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence committee, tried to pass a separate bill on the Senate floor Thursday that would require campaigns to report any contacts from foreign nationals intending to interfere in a presidential election.
-But Republicans objected, blocking it from passage.
+But Republican Sen. Marsha Blackburn of Tennessee objected, blocking it from passage.

+Trump appeared to praise Blackburn for the move on Twitter Friday, tweeting that Democrats “continue to look for a do-over on the Mueller Report.”

+Warner tweeted back: “The President is making it quite clear that he wants the Senate GOP to obstruct any attempt to prevent future foreign election interference.”

 House Democrats hope to move their election security bills in the coming weeks, ahead of the monthlong August recess.
 In addition to the legislation to improve state election systems, the package will include legislation by New Jersey Rep. Tom Malinowski to bar campaigns from sharing private materials with foreign governments.
 Similar to Warner’s legislation, it would require reporting to authorities if campaigns are approached by foreign actors with offers of assistance that involve illegal activity, such as hacking.